 Thirty years after the collapse of the Soviet Union, the impact of socialist scientific advances has largely faded from public view.
 When considered at all, many of the USSR’s scientific pursuits are treated much like its economic system: an experiment relegated since to the far reaches of historical memory.
 Yet the USSR produced an enormous – and in manyways, enormously productive – body of scientific literature and research, which did much to influence the course of 20th centuryscience worldwide.

-In recent years, however, Western biomedical research has begun to independently return to many of the fields previously covered by Soviet scientists, confirming, for example, the use of viral bacteriophages in treating infection, or the links between dementia and heart disease.
-Important technical advances in diagnosing disease, such as the MRI, have been shown to have Soviet antecedents (MacWilliams 2003).
-Although labouring in isolation from Western colleagues – and frequently in difficult financial circumstances – Soviet biomedical scientists were making important breakthroughs in microbiology,gerontology, endocrinology, and many other related fields.
+One field in which Soviet scientific endeavour was influential, and yet which has since avoided examination, is biomedicine.In recent years, notably enough, Western biomedical research has begun to independently return to many of the fieldspreviously developed by Soviet scientists, confirming, for example, the use of viral bacteriophages in treating infection, or thelinks between heart disease and dementia.
+Although labouring in isolation from their Western colleagues (and often in quitedifficult financial circumstances), Soviet biomedical researchers were making important breakthroughs in microbiology,gerontology, endocrinology, and other fields across the 20th century.

 Historical research into the work conducted by Soviet doctors, researchers, and pharmacological scientists provides an opportunity to evaluate the impact and place of Soviet science more broadly and consider the influences, from socialism to international scientific networks, that drove its course.
 The papers presented in this seminar series draw upon this rich bodyof work, demonstrating the variety, depth, and particularity of Soviet biomedical practice.
 Part of the Wellcome Trust-funded project ‘Growing Old in the Soviet Union, 1945-1991’ at Liverpool John Moores University, the seminars draw upon the project’s research into Soviet gerontology and geriatrics while also encompassing many other fields.